 2. Download from ‘This Week’s Free Image’

-While creating your account if you checked the box that allows Shutterstock to send you promotional offers, you’ll be subscribed to their weekly newsletter.
+While creating your account if you check the box that allows Shutterstock to send you promotional offers, you’ll be subscribed to their weekly newsletter.
 After you’ve been subscribed, you’ll get random high-resolution (watermark-free) royalty-free images directly into your inbox.

 Follow the steps to get it: